Fed's Mester says central bank has yet to make a dent in inflation

 NEW YORK, Oct 11 (Reuters) - Federal Reserve Bank of Cleveland President Loretta Mester said Tuesday that even with a large amount of rate rises this year, the central bank has yet to get surging inflation under control and will need to press forward with tightening monetary policy.

-“Unacceptably high and persistent inflation remains the key challenge facing the U.S. economy,” Mester said in the text of a speech prepared for delivery before an event in New York.
-“Despite some moderation on the demand side of the economy and nascent signs of improvement in supply side conditions, there has been no progress on inflation,” Mester said.
+“Unacceptably high and persistent inflation remains the key challenge facing the U.S. economy,” Mester said in a speech given before a gathering held by the Economic Club of New York.
+“Despite some moderation on the demand side of the economy and nascent signs of improvement in supply-side conditions, there has been no progress on inflation,” Mester said.

 The policymaker is a voting member of the rate-setting Federal Open Market Committee, which has increased the cost of short-term borrowing aggressively this year.
 At its September policy meeting officials raised their federal funds target rate range to between 3% and 3.25% and penciled in more increases into next year, eyeing a 4.6% federal funds rate.